ContainerSolutions/tinkerbell-rpi4-workflow/README.md

 ## Installation and configuration
 ### Install tinkerbell
-Connect to the virtual machine and follow steps from https://tinkerbell.org/setup/prep_provisioner/
+Connect to the virtual machine and follow steps from https://tinkerbell.org/setup/prep_provisioner/ .
+At the end of installation, envrc file should be created, note its location.

 ### Setup nfs and tftp
 Unfortunately the tinkerbell native method for provisioning os image won't work out of the box with the